-MoneySmart Lakers is a financial education program on campus specifically focused on educating students about basic financial skills for their future.
-It is the goal of the program to provide students with the tools and resources to help them understand their finances, and to help develop or define their money management skills.
-MoneySmart Lakers provides interactive seminars, on-demand presentations, and individual appointments to address the needs of the community.
+MoneySmart Lakers is a financial education program on campus specifically focused on educating students about financial skills for their future.
+It is the goal of the program to provide students with the tools and resources to help them understand their personal finances, and to help develop or define their money management skills.
+MoneySmart Lakers provides in-class presentations, interactive seminars, on-demand presentations, and individual appointments to address the needs of the community.

 Some of the topics addressed by MoneySmart Lakers: